6 Remedies for Urinary Tract Infections

 1. Baking soda

-Baking sodaspeeds up relief and soothes the discomfort felt while urinating.
+Baking soda’s alkaline properties alter the conditions the microorganisms need to thrive in the urinary tract.
+Consuming it moderately speeds up relief and soothes the discomfort felt while urinating.

 - Add a teaspoon to a glass of water and drink on an empty stomach.